leekhanhduyaws/fcj-workshop-template/content/5-Workshop/5.2-Prerequiste/_index.md

 pre: "<b>5.2. </b>"
 ---

-Before starting the deployment, you need to complete some basic preparation steps.
+Before you begin the deployment process, make sure you have completed the following prerequisites.

 ## Requirements

-To complete this workshop, you will need:
+To follow this workshop, you should have:

--  An AWS account (Free Tier eligible)
+- An AWS account (the Free Tier is sufficient)
--  A personal computer with Internet access
+- A personal computer with a stable Internet connection
--  FlashLearn source code (already available)
+- The FlashLearn source code (provided)
--  Basic knowledge of Linux CLI and .NET
+- Basic knowledge of the Linux command-line interface (CLI) and .NET

-## Preparation Steps
+## Preparation Tasks

-{{% children showhidden="false" /%}}
+{{% children showhidden="false" %}}